BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 3) 📁[Git Large File Storage](https://git-lfs.com/).
 4) 🌐[Pandoc](https://github.com/jgm/pandoc/releases).
 5) Build Tools.
-   > Certain dependencies don't have pre-compiled "wheels" so you must build them.
-Therefore, you must install something that can build source code such as [Microsoft Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and/or [Visual Studio](https://visualstudio.microsoft.com/).
-If you decide to use both of these programs in conjunction, make sure to select the "Desktop development with C++" extension and check the four boxes on the right containing "SDK."
+   > Certain dependencies don't have pre-compiled "wheels" so you must build them with something like [Microsoft Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and/or [Visual Studio](https://visualstudio.microsoft.com/).
+I recommend Visual Studio, but make sure to select the "Desktop development with C++" extension and check the four boxes on the right containing "SDK."

    <details>
      <summary>EXAMPLE ERROR ON WINDOWS</summary>